-Classes start promptly at 8:30 AM.
-If a student is late to school for any reason (other than a documented medical visit) he/she is considered tardy.
-Students arriving after 8:30 AM must report to the office for a pass.
-In addition, a student participating in extra-curricular activities who is unexcused tardy to school more than 20 minutes will be ineligible for any and all practices or competitions for that day.
+To School: Classes start promptly at 8:30am.
+If a student is late to school for any reason (other than a documented appointment), he/she is considered tardy (even with a parent excuse).
+Students arriving after 8:30am must report to the office for a pass and will receive a tardy.
 Students who are tardy up to 3 times will receive a warning.
 After the 3rd tardy, the following will be implemented: